 • Are you ready to begin methadone addiction treatment?

-Methadone is a safe and effective medication when it is used exactly as prescribed.
-However, misuse of methadone can lead to serious health complications and even death.
-If you or a loved one is battling methadone addiction, the best thing you can do is reach out for help.
-Calling a methadone hotline can be your first step towards a happier, healthier future.
+Methadone is a safe and effective prescription medication when it is used under the supervision of a healthcare provider.
+However, misuse or abuse of methadone can lead to an addiction and other serious health complications, including death from a methadone overdose.
+If you or a loved one is battling methadone addiction, the best thing you can do is reach out for help without delay.
+Call our methadone hotline and take that important first step towards a happier, healthier future.

 Dr. Jennifer Merrill